Drupal vs. WordPress vs. Squarespace

 Getting a Google Map to display in an iframe on a Drupal site means following a very specific set of steps.
 Here's one solution, using the iframe module.

 Embedding a Google Map via an iframe makes it very convenient for your viewers.
 The map displays well, and has helpful links: Directions, View in Google Maps, etc. This is tricky to do using standard Drupal input formats, but is made much easier with the iFrame module - which allows you to create an iframe field on any content type.
-Finding the Google Maps embed link can also be challenging (and it's the only one that will work in an iframe), so here's how to find it.